CozmoDev/baldiweb/README.md

 Baldi's Basics, ported for the web.

 ## NOTE:
-This port IS NOT mine, I am just hosting and mirroring it, the original author is CyndaquilDAC.
+This port is NOT mine, I am just hosting and mirroring it, the original author is CyndaquilDAC.